 - be Canadian citizens, permanent residents of Canada, or be otherwise legally permitted to work in Canada

 - conduct and support research in Canada (nominations where the preponderance of the research is in Canada could also be considered)

 - be employed by a Canadian university in a tenure or tenure-track position during the term of the Fellowship Award

-Eligible nominees will be considered by the Fellowship Nominating Committee (see Terms of Reference).
+Eligible nominees will be considered by the Fellowship Nominating Committee.
 This Committee provides recommendations to the Bank's Governing Council who will make the final decision.
 For more information, please refer to the Terms of Reference.

 The selection criteria used to assess eligible nominations includes:

-- excellence and innovation in the nominee’s work, as indicated by publications of refereed and other articles as well as citations and references (i.e., commentaries/critiques); other research outputs, including books and book chapters, research grants and awards, and recognition by peers
+- demonstrated excellence and innovation in the nominee’s work as indicated by publications of refereed and other articles as well as citations and references (i.e., commentaries/critiques), other research outputs, including books and book chapters, research grants and awards, and recognition by peers

 - applicability to Bank of Canada policy development and/or research, as indicated in a match of the nominee's written work and research plan with Bank plans and priorities; and as expressed in the nomination materials

 Recipient terms and conditions

 Recipients of the Fellowship Award will be required to abide by the following terms and conditions.
 More detailed information will be provided to recipients and their nominating universities.

 Collaboration with Bank researchers

 Recipients are expected to collaborate periodically with Bank research staff by, for example, co-authoring papers, conducting seminars, commenting on research papers or proposals, etc.

 Recipients are expected to participate in an annual Learning Exchange during the term of their award, at the Bank of Canada’s Head Office in Ottawa, or at such place as determined by the Bank.

 Annual review and confirmation

 The Fellowship Award is subject to an annual review and confirmation by the Bank’s Governing Council for the term of the award.
 This happens in the fall and includes providing an update of the recipient’s research plan.
 Recipients will be contacted by the Fellowship Secretariat with the requirements.